Meta-Learned Modality-Weighted Knowledge Distillation for Robust Multi-Modal Learning with Missing Data: Related Work

 \subsection{Multi-modal Learning}

-Multi-modal learning is increasingly important in a wide range of applications, such as medical image analysis, computer vision, natural language processing, and robotics, where data from different sources can provide a complementary and accurate understanding of the underlying task.
-In multi-modal learning, algorithms are designed to analyze and extract features from each modality, and then combine these features to make more informed decisions or predictions.
+Multi-modal learning is essential in various applications, such as medical image analysis, computer vision, natural language processing, and robotics, where data from different sources provides a complementary understanding for improved task performance.
+These algorithms extract features from each modality and combine them to enhance decision-making or predictions.

-In medical image analysis (MIA), the work~\cite{dou2020unpaired} introduced a chilopod-shaped architecture that was optimized using a modality-dependent feature normalization and a knowledge distillation objective, which only works effectively when all modalities are available in the input.
-In a different approach, the method based on pixel-wise coherency~\cite{monteiro2020stochastic} has been developed for multi-modal learning by modeling aleatoric uncertainty in image segmentation with the generation of multiple hypotheses through joint distributions over label maps.
+In MIA, Dou et al.~\cite{dou2020unpaired} introduced a chilopod-shaped architecture optimized using a modality-dependent feature normalization and a knowledge distillation objective, which only works effectively when all modalities are available in the input.
+Monteiro et al.~\cite{monteiro2020stochastic} developed a method based on pixel-wise coherency, modeling aleatoric uncertainty in image segmentation with the generation of multiple hypotheses through joint distributions over label maps.
 Han et al.~\cite{han2021trusted} designed a trusted multi-view classifier by modeling multi-modal uncertainties using the Dirichlet distribution and fusing features through Dempster's rule.
 Wang et al.~\cite{wang2022uncertainty} introduced an uncertainty-aware multi-modal learning model based on cross-modal random network prediction.